deexposito/Data-Science-Project-1-SpaceX/README.md

 The data used is from the SpaceX Falcon 9 first stage.

 You can find different files.
-The <code>Classification Model for SpaceX Falcon9 first stage Landing Prediction</code> includes all the data science analysis and development of a machine learning model to predict if the Falcon 9 first stage will land successfully.
+The <code>SpaceX Falcon9 Landing Classification Model</code> includes all the data science analysis and development of a machine learning model to predict if the Falcon 9 first stage will land successfully.
 The two other notebooks contain an extra SQL exploratory analysis to practice different SQL commands, and a python script to create a dashboard application with our dataset.
 The data folder contains the different files generated during the execution of the code.

 **Disclaimer:**